Mullin Moves Closer to DHS Post After Narrow Committee Vote

 “We’ve got to recruit the right people, the best and brightest individuals in those areas,” Mullin said in response to a question from Sen. Maggie Hassan, D-N.H., who asked how he planned to restore the CISA workforce.

-“Recruiting individuals that … want to be there, that want to deliver the mission, is vitally important, and so we will work to make sure that happens,” Mullin added, pointing to the University of Tulsa as having a “great program” where CISA can pull workers from.
+“Recruiting individuals that … want to be there, that want to deliver the mission, is vitally important, and so we will work to make sure that happens,” Mullin added, pointing to the University of Tulsa as having a “great program” that CISA can recruit from.

 CISA has also undergone recent workforce changes.
 At the leadership level, the former acting director of the agency, Madhu Gottumukkala, left his role for a different position within DHS.
 CISA’s now former chief information officer, Bob Costello, also announced his departure from the agency and federal service earlier this month.